RPT-IPO VIEW-China Web IPO flow to US threatened by crackdown

 Web companies and others from sectors deemed important to China's interests use the VIE structure, which usually involves an entity in the Cayman Islands or another offshore haven, to get around Chinese restrictions on direct foreign investments in strategic sectors.

-VIEs operate in a legal gray area - the structure means that the shares foreign investors get to own in Chinese companies listed in the U.S. are really shares in a revenue stream rather than direct equity stakes in the operating company.
+VIEs operate in a legal gray area -- the structure means that the shares foreign investors get to own in Chinese companies listed in the United States are really shares in a revenue stream rather than direct equity stakes in the operating company.

-Because VIEs are agreements between the Chinese operating company and its listed counterpart to funnel the revenues to investors, they expose the foreign investor to risk should the agreement fall apart.
+Because VIEs are agreements between the Chinese operating company and its listed counterpart to funnel the revenue to investors, they expose the foreign investor to risk should the agreement fall apart.

 Chinese authorities have tightened rules and threatened further crackdowns several times in recent years.